 Disclosure: This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.

 Soda bread is a type of quick bread common in Ireland since the mid 1800s.
-Instead of yeast, baking soda is used as the leavening agent (creates small air pockets in the dough to help it rise).
-In Ireland, soda breads are made from soft wheat (cake flour) and buttermilk.
+Instead of yeast, baking soda is used as the leavening agent (creating small air pockets in the dough to help it rise).
+In Ireland, soda breads are made from soft wheat (like cake flour) and buttermilk.
 Traditionally, no raisins or other fruits are added.

 For those who aren’t comfortable working with yeast, this bread is a great one to bake.
 There are no resting times and the dough comes together in a similar manner to biscuits and scones.
 I have made this bread in the food processor before, but you have to be careful not to overmix the dough.
 It should come together just enough to hold.
 Add a little more buttermilk if the mixture is too dry.

 I am able to find cake flour in a box in the baking aisle near the boxed cake mixes.
 It is also available on Amazon: King Arthur Cake Flour.